ArtixBot/tome4-minstrel/README.md

 - ToME4's IRC channel for immeasurable amounts of help in debugging.
 - Andrew Plumb for lute image (used in Victario's Trick Lute).
 - Nicolas "DarkGod" Casalini for creating the game!

+Legal Stuff:

+Distributed under the GNU General Public License v3.0, if that means anything.
+If you change the files in any way I am not responsible for any terrible things that may happen to your game.